propertyhive/WP-Property-Hive-Home-Reports-Add-On/README.txt

 Updating should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 1.0.11 =
+* Update Elementor widget to work with recent Elementor changes
+* Declared support for WordPress 6.7.1

 = 1.0.10 =
 * Correct issue with property imports failing due to unnecessary calls to unlink() being made when files fail to download